AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/executeAsModal.md

 ---
 id: "executeAsModal"
 title: "ExecuteAsModal Details"
-sidebar_label: "ExecuteAsModal"
+sidebar_label: "Modal Execution"
 ---

 ExecuteAsModal is needed when a plugin wants to make modifications to the Photoshop state.
 This includes scenarios where the plugin wants to create or modify documents, or the plugin wants to update UI or preference state.

-ExecuteAsModal is only available to plugin that is using apiVersion 2 or higher, set in your `manifest.json`'s `host.data.apiVersion` field for `'app': 'PS'`.
+ExecuteAsModal is only available to plugin that is using apiVersion 2 or higher.

-Only one plugin at a time can use `executeAsModal`, guaranteeing that the plugin gets exclusive access to Photoshop.
+Only one plugin at a time can use `executeAsModal`, and this means that executeAsModal guarantees that the plugin gets exclusive access to Photoshop.

-When `executeAsModal` is active, Photoshop enters a modal user interaction state.
-Similar to when a dialog is shown, some menu items are disabled.
+When executeAsModal is active, then Photoshop enters a modal user interaction state.
+This means that some menu items are disabled.
 If the modal state lasts a significant amount of time (currently more than two seconds), then a progress bar is shown.
 The progress bar will identify the plugin that is associated with the modal state, and it will include the ability for the user to cancel the interaction.
-The following illustrates the progres bar that would be created for a plugin called "Sample Plugin".
+The following illustrates the progress bar that would be created for a plugin called "Sample Plugin".

 ![progress bar](./assets/progress-bar.png)